 Where to stay in Midigama

-Dreams Garden Surf Lodge: Dreams Garden is a perfect place to stay in Midigama.
+I stayed at Dreams Garden Surf Lodge which is a perfect place to stay in Midigama.
 For only $15 for a double room, it’s great value for money.
 We spent 3 nights here and got to know our host family quite well.
 They taught us how to play one of their favorite games, Carrom, and treated us to the most delicious curries.

 Where to eat in Midigama